SHINING Future of Solar

 Solar Parabolics

-This chart illustrates the future trend of dropping costs for solar, to a level much lower than fossil fuel energy.
+The chart below illustrates the future trend of dropping costs for solar, to a level much lower than fossil fuel energy.
 Solar energy is already cheaper than all fossil fuel energy for utility-scale thin-film solar PV farms in many locations ideal for solar.

 Related links on solar energy: